kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 ### 🏠 Blog Index Page

-This is [the landing page](/blog/), which will display all posts, sorted in a chronological order, with the most recent ones at the top.
+This is [the landing page](/blog/), which will display a preview of all posts, sorted in a chronological order, with the most recent ones at the top.
 It has pagination, but unfortunately there are too few posts right now on this site to demonstrate it.

 ### 📑 Posts